memenzel/memenzel.github.io/content/home/experience.md

   location = "Baltimore, MD"
   date_start = "2020-09-15"
   date_end = ""
   description = "Recipient of a competitive teaching fellowship from Johns Hopkins University’s Krieger School of Arts and Sciences.
 This fellowship allows advanced PhD student to design and instruct their own course.
-The course I have proposed for Fall 2020 is titled 'Communicating Climate Science.'"
+The course I taught in Fall 2020 is titled 'Communicating Climate Science.'"

 [[experience]]
   title = "Guest Lecturer"